antononcube/MathematicaForPrediction/MarkdownDocuments/Tries-with-frequencies-in-Java.md

 ## Introduction

-This document describes the installation and use in Mathematica of Tries with frequencies [1] implemented in Java [2] through a corresponding Mathematica package [3].
+This document describes the installation and use in Mathematica of Tries with frequencies [[1](https://mathematicaforprediction.wordpress.com/2013/12/06/tries-with-frequencies-for-data-mining/)] implemented in Java [[2](https://github.com/antononcube/MathematicaForPrediction/tree/master/Java/TriesWithFrequencies)] through a corresponding Mathematica package [[3](https://github.com/antononcube/MathematicaForPrediction/blob/master/JavaTriesWithFrequencies.m)].

-Prefix tree or Trie, [6], is a tree data structure that stores a set of "words" that consist of "characters" -- each element can be seen as a key to itself.
+Prefix tree or Trie, [[6](https://en.wikipedia.org/wiki/Trie)], is a tree data structure that stores a set of "words" that consist of "characters" -- each element can be seen as a key to itself.
 The article [1] and packages [2,3,4] extend that data structure to have additional data (frequencies) associated with each key.

 The packages [2,3] work with lists of strings only.
 The package [4] can work with more general data but it is much slower.

 The main motivation to create the package [3] was to bring the fast Trie functions implementations of [2] into Mathematica in order to prototype, implement, and experiment with different text processing algorithms.
 (Like, inductive grammar parsers generation and entity name recognition.)
 The speed of combining [2] and [3] is evaluated in the section "Performance tests" below.

 ## Set-up

 This following directory path has to have the jar file "TriesWithFrequencies.jar".

     $JavaTriesWithFrequenciesPath =
-      "/Users/antonov/MathFiles/MathematicaForPrediction/Java/\
-    TriesWithFrequencies";
+      "/Users/antonov/MathFiles/MathematicaForPrediction/Java/TriesWithFrequencies";
     FileExistsQ[
      FileNameJoin[{$JavaTriesWithFrequenciesPath,
        "TriesWithFrequencies.jar"}]]